Arctic cooperation and politics: Shipping and transport

 Global warming has had a greater impact on summer sea ice in the Arctic than previously estimated.
 Based on the recent studies, the Arctic will be largely ice-free during the summer sometime between 2020 and 2050.
 One 2011 Cambridge University study predicted that the Arctic would be free of summer ice by 2015.
 No models predict that the winter sea ice will disappear during this century.

 An ice-free Arctic has major strategic and economic ramifications for global shipping, as vessels will potentially be able to traverse the Arctic Ocean.
 Trans-Arctic shipping routes could shorten distances between northern Europe and northern China by up to 4,000 nautical miles and reduce shipping times by up to two weeks.

 All cargo ships in Arctic waters over 500 tonnes are subject to the mandatory requirements for safety and protection of the environment under the Polar Code.

 Arctic natural resources

+The Arctic is rich in natural resources, including hydrocarbons (estimated at 22% of global undiscovered oil and gas), minerals like nickel and diamonds, fisheries (10% of world marine catch), and fresh water (10% in Greenland).
+These resources are becoming more accessible due to melting ice, attracting global attention.